haaase/arbeitszeit/README.md

 # arbeitszeit

+This is a small [ammonite](https://ammonite.io/) script which can be used to fill in arbeitszeit sheets from TU Darmstadt.

+## Usage
-This script assumes you have [ammonite](https://ammonite.io/) as well as [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed.
+To run this script you need to have [ammonite](https://ammonite.io/) as well as [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed.

-Usage: `amm arbeitszeit.sc --form arbeitszeit2019.pdf --name "Kim Mustermann" --birthday "01.01.1989" --institution "Evil Corp." --month 1 --year 2000 --hours 60`
+`amm arbeitszeit.sc --form arbeitszeit2019.pdf --name "Kim Mustermann" --birthday "01.01.1989" --institution "Evil Corp." --month 1 --year 2000 --hours 60`

 <!-- ---